Luckystork/everythingaboutevadus/evadus_master_doc.md

 ### 4.2 AI Intelligence & Workflow
 * **Omni-Model Selector:** Dropdown for available models based on user tier.
+* **Custom Cycle List (Pre-select Models):** A settings menu allowing users to checkmark only their preferred AI models (e.g., Claude and Deepseek), so the quick-cycle hotkey only toggles between their favorites instead of the entire list.
-* **Omni-Model Quick Cycle:** A keyboard shortcut to cycle through LLMs instantly without opening the dropdown.
+* **Omni-Model Quick Cycle:** A keyboard shortcut to cycle through the user's custom list of LLMs instantly without opening the dropdown.
 * **OpenRouter Auto-Mode (Dynamic Routing):** A powerful toggle that allows OpenRouter's native auto-routing algorithm to decide which model to use.
 It dynamically analyzes the user's prompt and sends it to the most capable, cost-effective model for the task.
 * **Offline Local-LLM Failsafe:** If the proctoring software strictly severs all outbound internet connections, Zap automatically falls back to pinging the local LM Studio IP/Port, allowing full AI capability completely offline.
 * **System Prompt Injection:** User-defined master behavior rules (e.g., "Answer-only mode").